tobiawolaju/The-Intern/README.md

 Used for:

-* voice interaction
+* voice communication
-* real-time conversation
+* conversational interaction
 * interruption handling

 ---